fanyangxyz/fanyangxyz.github.io/_posts/2025-09-29-companionship.md

 excerpt: "What I talk about when I talk about companionship as a depression patient"
 img: "/assets/companionship/thumb.jpg"
 date: 2025-09-29 17:10:00
-tags: [essays]
+tags: [essay]
 ---

 I wrote [this article](https://mp.weixin.qq.com/s/bC0DSIgDUieOXEJp0g6YjA) (in Chinese under my pen name 杨姗姗) when I was recovering from a major depression episode in 2019.
-I talked to my psychiatrist Dr. He about how gradually I wanted to spend more time alone.
+I talked to my psychiatrist about how I gradually wanted to spend more time alone.
 So she invited me to write this piece about how different companionship matters to a depressed patient.
 Now I wanted to translate it into English because people mentioned in comments that it's very well-written and helpful.
 See the screenshots below.